Gamers propel Renren results, shares rise

-Renren Inc's shares rose 11 percent after the Chinese social networking site posted quarterly results ahead of analysts' estimates, boosted by higher gaming revenue.
+May 15 Renren Inc's (RENN.N) shares rose 11 percent after the Chinese social networking site posted quarterly results ahead of analysts' estimates, boosted by higher gaming revenue.

 Renren said its revenue from gaming rose 91 percent in the quarter to $17.5 million, as the company's recently launched games and mobile gaming gained popularity.